 I will support your learning throughout the semester by communicating and collaborating with you on a regular basis.
-This communication may be in the form of participation in office hours, direct course instruction, response to questions, email messages, discussion board posts, announcements posted in Canvas, or providing content specific feedback on graded work.
+This communication may be in the form of participation in office hours, direct course instruction, response to questions, email messages, discussion board posts, announcements posted in Canyas, or providing content specific feedback on graded work.

-COURSE INFORMATION
+COURSE DESCRIPTION

-Description: Presents the chronology of musical styles and significant composers from Antiquity through the Pre-Classical era.
-Relates the development of music from a socio-historical perspective including parallel movements within the arts.
+Description: Presents the chronology of musical styles and significant composers from the Classical transfer as the same course.

+Period through the Modern era.
+Relates the development of music from a sociohistorical perspective including parallel movements within the arts.
 Develops techniques for listening analytically and critically to music.
-MUS 221 and 222 may transfer as the same course.
-This is a Passport and UCGS transfer course.
+MUS 221 and 222 may